 If you select only the Monkey object by LMB click and then Shift-LMB click „EmptyB“ object and press Ctrl-P and select Object from the Set Parent To pop-up menu.
 This will result in „EmptyB“ object being the parent object of the Monkey object.
 Notice that when you change the parent of the Monkey the scale of the Monkey changed.

 This happens because the Monkey object never had its scale altered directly, the change came about because it was the child of „EmptyA“ which had its scale altered.
 Changing the Monkey’s parent to „EmptyB“ resulted in those indirect changes in scale being removed, because „EmptyB“ has not had its scale altered.

-This is often the required behavior, but it is also sometimes useful that if you change your parent object that the child object keep any previous transformations it got from the old parent object; If instead when changing the parent object of the Monkey from „EmptyA“ to „EmptyB“ we had chosen parenting type Object (Keep Transform), the Monkey would keep its scale information it obtained from the old parent „EmptyA“ when it is assigned to the new parent „EmptyB“.
+This is often the required behavior, but it is also sometimes useful that if you change your parent object that the child object keep any previous transformations it got from the old parent object; If instead when changing the parent object of the Monkey from „EmptyA“ to „EmptyB“ we had chosen parenting type Object and enable Keep Transform, the Monkey would keep its scale information it obtained from the old parent „EmptyA“ when it is assigned to the new parent „EmptyB“.

-If you want to follow along with the above description here is the blend-file used to describe Object (Keep Transform) parenting method:
+If you want to follow along with the above description here is the blend-file:

 Bone parenting allows you to make a certain bone in an armature the parent object of another object.
 This means that when transforming an armature the child object will only move if the specific bone is the child object of moves.

 In Fig. Three pictures of armatures with four bones. with the 2nd bone being the bone parent of the child object cube.
 The cube is only transformed if the 1st or 2nd bones are.
 Notice altering the 3rd and 4th bones has no effect on the cone.